-I enjoyed this wine with fresh-from-the-garden lettuces, heirloom tomatoes, and a buffalo milk burrata.
+I enjoyed this Cinque Terre Bianco with fresh-from-the-garden lettuces, heirloom tomatoes, and a buffalo milk burrata.
 I also enjoyed it with homemade linguine with clams.
 The fullness of the wine balanced well with the creaminess of the burrata and the buttery garlicky sauce on the pasta.
 Also try this wine with crispy fritto misto, arancini, or a simple grilled fish with fresh herbs.

-At approximately $24/bottle this is on the high end of my price range for weekday white wines, but it is well worth a small splurge to enjoy a wine with so much character and sense of place.
+At approximately $24/bottle this Cinque Terre Bianco is on the high end of my price range for weekday white wines, but it is well worth a small splurge to enjoy a wine with so much character and sense of place.
 It was like a little side trip to the Italian Riviera in the middle of the work week!
-Also note, the Sciacchetrà (passito-style dessert wine) from Cantina Cinque Terre is considered their superstar wine – I’m looking forward to trying that one some day (you can read about it here when I do!).
+Also note, the Sciacchetrà (passito-style dessert wine) from Cantina Cinque Terre is considered their superstar wine – I’m looking forward to trying that one someday (you can read about it here when I do!).

 - Easy Cappuccino Biscotti Recipe: an alluring cookie with the perk of caffeine - August 25, 2023

 - Sautéed Courgette Flowers Stuffed with Herbed Ricotta Cheese - August 14, 2023

 - A Hot Sorrel Drink Recipe with Caribbean Rum - December 15, 2022

 Subscribe and get our exclusive list of Six Great Sex-Boosting Snack Foods for FREE!
 Unsubscribe at any time.